 Article 23.
+Joint meetings

-Joint meetings Special meetings, called 'joint meetings', may be organised together with other may be organised together with other organisations.
+Special meetings, called joint meetings, may be organised together with other organisations.
 The Executive Committee decides, in each case, on the time, place and working programme of such joint meetings.

 Article 24.
 Commissions, Working Groups and Task Forces